Staffing: Ms C Fyfe (Subject Leader) and Mr J Foster (Performing Arts Learning Assistant)

 Last year we teamed up with the History Department to present an Evening of Drama, with GCSE performances by Year 9 and 10 GCSE Drama students and an entertaining History spectacle performed by Years 7 and 8 History students.
 It is rewarding for families to see the end result of the hard work put in by the students and good for the students to have an appreciative audience.

-Parents are also welcome on some of my theatre visits, although, obviously, priority lies with the students.
-It is a good opportunity for parents to engage with their child in an extra way and promotes the community spirit of Bury Church.
+Parents are also welcome on many of my theatre visits, although, obviously, priority lies with the students!
+It is a good opportunity for parents to engage with their child in an extra way and promotes the community spirit of Bury CE High School.

-The Year 10 GCSE Drama group often make an important contribution to the dance and drama charity talent shows.
-In previous years the group created a powerful Theatre-in-Education piece to challenge the audience about the plight of street children in Malawi, and then, on a lighter note, performed extracts from a range of American Musicals for “Project Malawi”, which raised thousands of pounds to set up an orphanage in Malawi.
-This year, Year 10s performed in the Christmas Charities Show a moving piece that linked and contrasted the Christmastime experiences of three families, a comfortable British family, a Syrian family and the holy family, Mary, Joseph and the baby Jesus.
+The GCSE Drama groups often make an important contribution to raising awareness of issues around school.
+In previous years students have created powerful Theatre-in-Education pieces.
+One performance challenged audiences about the plight of street children in Malawi, and another was a moving piece that compared and contrasted the Christmastime experiences of three families, a comfortable British family, a Syrian family and the holy family, Mary, Joseph and the baby Jesus.
 Last year some GCSE students performed devised pieces raising awareness of mental health issues.